EnigmaCurry/d.rymcg.tech/README.md

-Make sure that your local workstation user account is setup for SSH access to the remote docker server (ie. you should be able to ssh to the remote docker `root` account, or another account that has been added into the `docker` group).
+Make sure that your local workstation user account is setup for SSH access to the remote docker server (ie. you should be able to ssh to the remote server `root` account, or another account that has been added into the `docker` group).
 You should setup key-based authentication so that you don't need to enter passwords during login, as each `docker` command will need to authenticate via SSH.